 1. What Are Tape In Hair Extensions?

 Tape in hair extensions is the latest trend in the market which is thin tape weft and get “taped-in” in between your own hair in “sandwich” like bonds.
 It is the most requested form of hair extensions in salons around the world.
 The application of tape in hair extensions doesn’t require tools or chemicals, even it can last up to three months and the hair is reusable.

 2. Our Guide To Swimming With Tape In Hair Extensions

-Hair Care Process Before Going Into The Water
+Caring For Tape In Hair Extensions Before Going Into The Water

 The ends of the hair is the most vulnerable part so that you need to take care of them carefully.
-Conditioner will help minimize damage to your hair.
-To get the best result, massage your tape in hair as well as your real with leave in conditioner.
+The conditioner will help minimize damage to your hair.
+To get the best result, massage your tape in hair as well as your real with a leave-in conditioner.
 It will not only help condition the hair but also keep the chemicals and salt from soaking into your hair and damaging the ends.
 Moreover, it can protect and nourish the hair while it’s in the water.

 It’s necessary to brush your hair before it gets wet.
 This will help prevent it from being tangled when it is dipped into the water.
 Make sure to use wet/dry detangling brush.

 Braid your conditioned hair, then tie it with an elastic band to keep it in place.
 During swimming, water flowing through your loose hair can pull on the extensions and is not good for your hair.
 When the hair is wet, it can easily get tangles, so holding it up can avoid tangling.